 Have you ever wondered what it would be like to drive the Alaska Highway?
 Is it your dream to pile your kids in the car and head out on a road trip to Alaska?
-Are you curious what grand adventures await for you in The Last Frontier?
+Are you curious about what grand adventures await for you in The Last Frontier?

-I was so torn on whether we should drive our RV, which is in poor conditions to say the least, all the way up the Alaskan Highway or just fly to Alaska and rent an RV to explore Alaska.
+I was so torn on whether we should drive our RV, which is in poor conditions, to say the least, all the way up the Alaskan Highway, or just fly to Alaska and rent an RV to explore Alaska.

 The Alaskan Highway Overview

 First, some quick facts about driving the Alaskan Highway.
 If you don’t care about those details and want to know if the ALCAN is for you, skip to the next section.

 Dawson Creek, BC is 700 miles north of the US/Canadian border.
 Don’t confuse this with Dawson City which is near Alaska and north of Whitehorse.